 Let your child know about how you would want him or her to behave and also there will be consequences for any bad behaviour.
 For example, you can choose to not bring him out in the future if he chooses not to behave.

 Additionally, it is also important to provide small incentives or compliments if your child is able to behave well during a day out.

 Know how to empathize

 At such a young age, children can be easily embarrassed if you lash out to them all off a sudden.
 So no matter what, it is always important to consider your child’s feelings first before disciplining him or her.

-The right way to do so is to correct their behavior without having to criticize them.
-This is because; the ultimate goal is to allow your child to know that his or her behavior is not right.
+The right way to do so is to correct their behaviour without having to criticize them.
+This is because; the ultimate goal is to allow your child to know that his or her behaviour is not right.
 Instead, tell your child about what you would like them to do.

 Being discreet is an effective way of saving yourself and your child from any embarrassment.
 No one should be involved in the disciplining as it only needs to be between the parent and the child.
 Make use of reassuring words such as “please and thank you” and also be specific.

 Avoid using harsh words such as “stupid” or “useless” as you are only belittling your child which in turn will cause him or her to become rebellious.